JiajiaGuo/JiajiaGuo.github.io/_pages/cv.md

 Work experience
 ======
-* UM Postdoctoral Fellow (UM Talent Programme) in State Key Laboratory of Internet of Things for Smart City University of Macau (UM) (Aug.
+* UM Postdoctoral Fellow (funded by UM Talent Programme) in State Key Laboratory of Internet of Things for Smart City, University of Macau (UM) (Aug.
 2023 - Present)
-* Research Assistant in State Key Laboratory of Internet of Things for Smart City (Apr.
+* Research Assistant in State Key Laboratory of Internet of Things for Smart City, University of Macau (Apr.
 2023 - Jul.
 2023)

 # **Main research interest**